wanggrun/triplet/README.md

 For object detection and instance segmentation tasks on COCO 2017, please go to the "triplet/benchmarks/detection/" folder and run the relevant scripts.

+Note: For the organizational structure of the COCO 2017 dataset and the installation of the operating environment, please check the official documentation of Detectron2.

 An example of training script on COCO 2017: